hw2-archive/upt/README.md

 ______

+### PRESERVE FOLDERS AFTER UPDATES
-* you can preserve folders and files after "update" command using the keyword "keep" in your upt.json file it is particularly useful when you've sensible data such as uploads , configurations etc. that updating process should not destroy.
+  you can preserve folders and files after "update" command using the keyword "keep" in your upt.json file it is particularly useful when you've sensible data such as uploads , configurations etc. that updating process should not destroy.
 You can use the same syntax of "ignore" key.
 Ex: